-- Attend another lab section during the same week. (but don't make a habit of this) Please let me know beforehand (with at least an email) so that I can notify the other lab instructor.
-When you attend the other lab, be sure to tell the other instructor that you are present, so he or she can pass that information on to me.
+- With at least an email, let me know your intention to attend another lab section during the same week (but don't make a habit of this).
+I will then contact the other lab instructor.
+Only if that instructor is willing, you have permission to attend that lab section.
+Be sure to tell the other instructor that you are present, so he or she can pass that information on to me.
 Be careful though: the lab handouts do vary from instructor to instructor.
-Since you will be tested on what we did in my labs, it's best to work through my lab handout-or at the very least look over my lab handout while working through the handout of the other instructor.
+Since you will be tested on what we did in my labs, it's best to work through my lab handout-or, at the very least, look over my lab handout while working through the handout of the other instructor.
 And be sure to go over the relevant sample exam questions from the handouts in extra detail. - All missed labs must be made up within one week of the absence.